 Ph.D Admission Requirements

-Timing: Continuing Students should apply for admission to the Ph.D. program no later than the semester in which the student takes the M.A. thesis course.
+Continuing Students should apply for admission to the Ph.D program no later than the semester in which the student takes their last CEUS MA course.

-Student Statement – a new statement of research intent written by the student.
+Statement of Purpose - a new statement of research intent.

-Three Letters of Recommendation - Recommendations should come from the three people (2 from CEUS for the major and 1 from the minor) that will be on your Ph.D Advisory Committee.
+Two Letters of Recommendation - Recommendations should come from two CEUS faculty that will be on your Advisory Committee.
 All faculty members must be Graduate School faculty.
+Graduate Faculty List

-Formal admission will be granted to an eligible student within one semester following the Student’s completion of all requirements for the M.A. degree in the Department of Central Eurasian Studies.
+After approval from the Admissions Committee, admission will be granted within one semester following the completion of all requirements for the MA degree in the Department of Central Eurasian Studies.

-- MA with thesis in a relevant field.
+1. MA with thesis of at least 50 pages in a relevant field.

-- Testing out of the intermediate level of your Language of Specialization by passing CEUS administer exam.
-CEUS will administer exams the week prior to the start of each semester.
+3. Testing out of the intermediate level of your Language of Specialization by passing the CEUS administered exam.
+CEUS will administer exams the week prior to the start of the fall semester.